After his arrest sparked the Tulsa Race Massacre, Dick Rowland disappeared

 While smoke still rose from the ashes of Greenwood, Tulsa’s sheriff, Willard McCullough, and his deputy, Barney Cleaver, one of the first Black lawmen in Oklahoma, hustled Dick Rowland out of town.

-And Rowland, the central figure in the race massacre, would disappear, adding to the uncertainties that surround the century-old attack.
+Rowland, the central figure in the race massacre, would disappear, adding to the uncertainties that surround the century-old attack.

 As Tulsa commemorates the centennial of the massacre this weekend, the city is still haunted by unresolved questions about it: How many people were killed?
 What happened to the bodies?
 Who were the White perpetrators?
 Are there mass graves?
-And what happened to Dick Rowland?
+What happened to Dick Rowland?

-“It is mysterious because we just don’t know (much) about Dick Rowland, the teenager whose arrest was a catalyst for the massacre,” said Kristi Williams, an educator and a community organizer in Greenwood.
+“It is mysterious because we just don’t know [much] about Dick Rowland, the teenager whose arrest was a catalyst for the massacre,” said Kristi Williams, an educator and a community organizer in Greenwood.

 In Tulsa, Rowland has become almost a mythical figure and a subject of legend and folklore.

 “Who is Dick Rowland in history?
-We know he was a hard-working Black man, whom racists falsely accused,” said Black State Rep. Regina Goodwin, D-Okla.
+We know he was a hard-working Black man, whom racists falsely accused,” said Black Oklahoma state Rep. Regina Goodwin (D).

-Goodwin said from her research she believes that Sarah Page never accused Rowland of anything.
-And Page disappeared too.
+Goodwin said from her research that she believes Sarah Page never accused Rowland of anything.
+And Page disappeared, too.

 Dick Rowland and Sarah Page survive the massacre, “all the pain and the turmoil,” Goodwin said, “and they leave Tulsa with not even the smell of smoke on them.”